wehappit/nsequence/README.md

 # NSequence

-NSequence is a Python library designed for handling sequences, offering various functions and utilities for working with mathematical sequences.
-Whether you're dealing with linear, quadratic, or more complex sequences, NSequence provides tools to compute terms, sums, and indices efficiently.
+NSequence is a Python library designed for handling progressions or sequences, offering various functions and utilities for working with sequences.
+It allows users to define sequences through functional expressions, offering capabilities for various computations.

 ## Key Features